What can my child do on their own, if only I let them?

 Step 1: Order the Kitchen

-You can find it by third party sellers but the cheapest option is ordering right from IKEA ($99 USD).
-Sometimes its sold out though, so plan to order it before you actually need it.
-We wanted to introduce it to my daughter at 12M so we ordered it when she was about 8M old.
-(This way I had time to renovate it as well!)
+You can find it from third-party sellers, but the cheapest option is ordering right from IKEA ($99 USD).
+Sometimes it's sold out, so plan to order it before you actually need it.
+We wanted to introduce it to my daughter at 12M, so we ordered it when she was about 8M old.
+(This way, I had time to renovate it as well!)

 Step 2: Renovate the Kitchen

-As renters, we have no idea what our kitchen will look like year to year so I couldn't plan for her tiny kitchen to match ours- instead we kept hers neutral with pops of color through the accessories.
+As renters, we had no idea what our kitchen would look like year to year, so I couldn't plan for her tiny kitchen to match ours- instead, we kept hers neutral with pops of color through the accessories.

 MODIFICATIONS: